Ada-Developers-Academy/core-unit-3/javascript-cont/semicolons.md

 The strongest case for always including semicolons in our code is because the ASI is sometimes _wrong_.

+Feel free to clone down [the repository version(https://github.com/AdaGold/ASI-bug-example)] of the code we'll be looking at if you want to follow along locally.

-Consider [the following code snippet](https://replit.com/@adacore/ASI-Bug-Example#index.js).
+Consider [the following code snippet](https://github.com/AdaGold/ASI-bug-example/blob/main/src/index.js).
 This example may not feel realistic, but hopefully illustrates the bug.

 ```js
 let red